zchee/golang-wiki/CompilerOptimizations.md

 ### Escape analysis

 Gc compiler does global escape analysis across function and package boundaries.
 However, there are lots of cases where it gives up.
-For example, anything assigned to any indirection (`*p = ...`; `a[i] = ...`) is considered escaped.
+For example, anything assigned to any kind of indirection (`*p = ...`) is considered escaped.
 Other things that can inhibit analysis are: function calls, package boundaries, slice literals, subslicing and indexing, etc. Full rules are too complex to describe, so check the `-m` output.

 * **gc:** 1.0+
 * **gccgo:** not yet.